-Not that court influence was ideal for artistic freedom.
+Not that court influence proved ideal for artistic freedom.
 Censorship was rife at the time, and few performances escaped a rewrite.
 Shakespeare’s Rome and Juliet, for example, lacked a certain tragic element when the Viennese performance ended with the star-crossed couple living happily ever after.

 The “new” Burgtheater